Protecting Your Loved Ones Preserving Your Assets

 Call (605) 610-4016 Today for Assistance with Medicaid Planning

 The process of managing the financial and logistical aspects of long-term health care can be quite devastating.
 Having our experienced elder lawyers at your side to provide sage advice and intervene when necessary can substantially decrease the drama and uncertainty of the situation.
-At Aspen Legacy Planning, Principal Attorney Stephen J. Wesolick brings 30 years of experience to help you develop a long-term health care plan that leaves little to chance.
+At Aspen Legacy Planning, Principal Attorney Stephen J. Wesolick brings over 30 years of experience to help you develop a long-term health care plan that leaves little to chance.

-Reach out to us today at (605) 610-4016 to start planning for a healthy tomorrow.
+Reach out to us today at (605) 610-4016 to start planning for a healthy tomorrow with a long-term care and Medicaid lawyer near you.

 The Roots of Our Practice